aerogear/aerogear-unifiedpush-server/README.md

 #### JavaScript

 The [AeroGear.js](https://github.com/aerogear/aerogear-js) library has support for device registration with the UnifiedPush Server.
 This can be used from Apache Cordova applications as well.
-Besides that AeroGear.js comes with a polyfill implementation of Mozilla's SimplePush API, which makes it easy to run SimplePush in any browser, there is **_no_** limitation to Firefox OS or the Firefox browsers.
+Besides that, AeroGear.js comes with a polyfill implementation of Mozilla's SimplePush API, which makes it easy to run SimplePush in any browser, there is **_no_** limitation to Firefox OS or the Firefox browsers.

 ### Getting started with the server